App Library is here to help you sort through your app clutter

-The App Library is one of the tentpole features announced for iOS 14 during WWDC 2020.
-It's a way to organize your apps that allows you to get away from the ever-expanding pages of apps that you may have had before.
+The App Library was only introduced to the iPhone in iOS 14, but it's become one of the most important parts of the iPhone Home Screen.
+If you don't know, the App Library is a way to organize your apps that allows you to get away from the ever-expanding pages of apps that you may have had before.

 Your applications are collected into automatically-generated categories and are easily accessible from there.
-You can even turn on a setting that will keep newly-downloaded apps from appearing on your Home screen, and just appearing in the library instead.
+You can even turn on a setting that will keep newly-downloaded apps from appearing on your Home screen and just appearing in the library instead, thus keeping the Home Screen on your best iPhone from getting too cluttered.
+Here's how to use the App Library on iPhone and iPad.

 Finding App Library

-The App Library is actually very easy to find.
+The App Library is very easy to find.
 Just swipe to the left to move to your last page of apps or widgets, then swipe one more time.

 You'll see the App Library immediately, full of pre-populated categories like Productivity or Games.
-There will also be a category full of your most recent downloads, as well as a set of suggested apps, with suggestions powered by on-device machine learning.
+There is also a category full of your most recent downloads and a set of suggested apps, with suggestions powered by on-device machine learning.

-Once you're in the App Library, you can launch apps directly from their categories, or even expand the categories to see all of the apps contained within.
+Once you're in the App Library, you can launch apps directly from their categories or even expand the types to see all of the apps.

 How to add an app to the App Library

-While technically, all of your apps are in the App Library already, if you want an app to only appear in the Library, rather than your Home screen, here's how you do that.
+While technically, all of your apps are in the App Library already, if you want an app to only appear in the Library rather than your Home Screen, here's how you do that.

-- Tap and hold on an app to bring up the context menu.
+- Hold your finger on an app for one second to bring up the context menu.

 - Tap Remove App on the context menu.